 The name Pierre Blue, or Pierre Bleu (also called Belgian Bluestone or Blue Stone Marble) derives from its special colour: grey that tends to shades of blue that go from black to very light white, depending on the processing of the surface.
 Like all natural stones, the essential and different characteristics of Pierre Bleu lead to interesting and fascinating contrasts on the slab surface.

 The mining area is primarily located in Belgium, near Liège – hence the French name!

-Pierre Bleue is a hard, solid and heavy stone, compact as marble; due to deterioration, the surface becomes shiny and gets a very special look, depending much on the utilization.
+Pierre Bleu is a hard, solid and heavy stone, as compact as marble; due to deterioration, the surface becomes shiny and gets a very special look, depending much on the utilization.
 The colour variation is considerable and mainly caused by the moisture contained in the surface.
-Even though the surface is not porous, Pierre Bleue takes on a darker colour when getting wet.
+Even though the surface is not porous, Pierre Bleu takes on a darker colour when getting wet.
 Advantageously, this material dries very quickly and is therefore moisture-resistant and frost-proof.
 It is also resistant to weather, dirt and pollution.

-From the Middle Age to the recent past, Pierre Bleue was especially applied as foundation stone, structural element and wall brick (often in combination with red bricks or yellow tuff stones), as the solidity and resistance of this natural stone are of great advantage in construction.
+From the Middle Age to the recent past, Pierre Bleu was especially applied as foundation stone, structural element and wall brick (often in combination with red bricks or yellow tuff stones), as the solidity and resistance of this natural stone are of great advantage in construction.

 In recent times, Pierre Bleu is frequently used for floors, both out-doors and indoors: it perfectly fits for decoration, flooring, wall covering, worktops, kitchen tops or washing table tops.
 Special sinks or shower trays can also be created.
 Technically, Pierre Bleu can be used in any living space.

 Have a look at Pierre Blue sheet in our catalogue.